Fanlingpao: Sui and Tang dynasties

-From the 7th to the 8th century, the kuapao and fanlingpao-like robes were popular; it was especially popular during the Wuzetian period (684 –704 AD).
-The fanlingpao of the preceding dynasties were further developed in the Tang dynasty; such that it could be transformed into the yuanlingpao by buttoning up three buttons on the collar.
+From the 7th to the 8th century, the and -like robes were popular; it was especially popular during the Wuzetian period (684 –704 AD).
+The of the preceding dynasties were further developed in the Tang dynasty; such that it could be transformed into the yuanlingpao by buttoning up three buttons on the collar.
 It overlaps and closed to the right side, which follows the traditional Han Chinese system.
-While adopting certain elements from foreign dress (e.g. Sogdian and Turk lapel robes), the Chinese however maintain their traditional way of closing their fanglingpao on the right side.
-The kuapao was also worn by women, who would wear it to cross-dress as men.
+While adopting certain elements from foreign dress (e.g. Sogdian and Turk lapel robes), the Chinese however maintain their traditional way of closing their on the right side.
+The was also worn by women, who would wear it to cross-dress as men.
 It could be used as a jacket and was thrown over the shoulders like a cloak, which made women looked more masculine.
 It was worn with stripped trousers and leather waist-belt with leather strip attached to the belt.
 (Note: According to Gao et al (1987), this type of leather belt was also originated from northern minorities and was introduced in Central plain during the Wei and Jin period.)